Integrating a FileHold search with an external application

 - Normal means that the results are displayed in the normal Web Client UI.

-- Locked means that the search results are displayed in an embeddable locked view of the web client where only the heading and the document list is found.
+- Locked means that the search results are displayed in an embedded locked view of the web client where only the heading and the document list is found.
 There would be no processing options, though one of the columns in the search results could be a link to the document for web viewing or downloading.
 Additional settings are available for modifying the title bar and page numbering in the search results screen when using this option.

 - XML means that the search results are returned as an XML document.
 This can be combined with an XSL style sheet or some other XML processing method to render the precise output the caller desires.
 The column heading names and column values would be included in the XML as defined in the search view.
 The XML output include the document ID which can be used to build links for viewing or downloading the documents.